Temperature Humidity Testing

 Temperature humidity bias testing adds electrical bias to the stress to more readily detect electro-corrosion which can occur in the presence of ionic contamination.
 Applying electrical bias is designed to better simulate the conditions of the device in its real-life applications.
 This process further accelerates the various failure modes in time, therefore predicting product/design failure in a much reduced time frame.
 Biasing for temperature humidity is normally limited to a maximum of 100 volts and low/negligible power dissipation since self-heating of the device from Joule heating will negate the effects of humidity on the intended process.

-For the temperature humidity bias test, standards include, but are not limited to, JESD22-A101.
+For the temperature humidity bias test, standards include, but are not limited to, MIL-STD-202 Method 103 and JESD22-A101.
 Silicon Cert Laboratories has the capability to conduct a wide-range of temperature- humidity-voltage conditions while providing a source of current & voltage to the devices-under-test (DUT).
 Real-time per-device monitoring is also available during this test and this data can be recorded at any reasonable interval (minutes to hours) and provided to the customer at any desired time (hours, days).
 Because all test setups are custom designed, thermal runaway never occurs; this makes failure mode evaluation, if necessary, simpler and easier.
-Silicon Cert Laboratories are experts in THB Testing.